Innovative Leadership International LLC Demonstrates Masterful Executive Coaching Services

 As Your Executive Coach:

-I help mission-driven leaders who want to make an impact, both accelerate and enlarge that impact.
+I help wicked-smart, mission-driven leaders who are already making an impact to both accelerate and amplify that impact.
 I believe in your greatest success.

 When I work with you I:

-- Develop a trusting relationship with you and listen – carefully and objectively to what is happening in your business, in your world
+- Develop a trusting relationship with you and listen – carefully and objectively to what is happening in your business, in your world, and I guide a reflective inquiry to help you gain new insights and clarity

-- Tailor my business model and coaching approach to reflect your particular situation
+- Tailor my business model and coaching approach to reflect your particular situation, customizing in real time as you grow

 - Connect the dots and help you make sense out of chaos and get clear (or see things through new eyes)